 Sometimes it’s deliberate and sinister.
-Often it’s patronising guff, from men (including probably that reporter) who smugly revel in the feeling that they’re actually supporters of women.
+Often it’s patronising guff, from men who simultaneously smugly revel in the feeling that they’re actually supporters of women.

 It’s 1972 and King (Emma Stone) is the most successful female player of all time.
 She’s World Number One, but what is missing from her sport, and which Billie Jean never shrinks from addressing, is that the women’s game be treated with respect.
 That means equal prize money, as they sell just as many tickets to their games and finals as the men do.
-It’s the refusal of the men who run the game, particularly Jack Kramer, to accept this that leads Billie Jean and Gladys Heldman (Sara Silverman) to decide to start up their own women’s tour.
+It’s the refusal of the men who run the game, particularly Lawn Tennis Association head Jack Kramer, to accept this that leads Billie Jean and Gladys Heldman (Sarah Silverman) to decide to start up their own women’s tour.

-Bobby Riggs (Steve Carell), Billie Jean King’s later opponent, is a showman, happily admitting he wants to “put the show back in chauvinism”.
-More sinister is the misogynistic Kramer (Bill Pullman), an ex-tennis player who now runs the Lawn Tennis Association and expels several top women players when they move to the new tour.
+Riggs (Steve Carell), Billie Jean King’s later opponent, is a showman, happily admitting he wants to “put the show back in chauvinism”.
+More sinister is the misogynistic Kramer (Bill Pullman), who expels several top women players when they move to the new tour.

 Initially the women have to do everything themselves from preparing courts to selling tickets.
 But when Gladys secures full sponsorship from Virginia Slims cigarettes, there’s no more sharing hotel rooms or distractions from training.
 They even have their own couturier in Ted Tinling (a warm and understanding Alan Cumming).
 Virginia Slims may not be the healthiest of sponsors but for the elegantly smoking Gladys it’s a perfect match: “you do the tennis, I do the smoking,” she instructs.